Connextions

 Visit Shay Conroy’s website

 Location: This exhibit is no longer available.
-It was displayed at the Oakville Museum.
+It was located at Lions Valley Park, 1227 Lions Valley Road

 You might be interested in